 - Troubleshooting: How can I check my equipment?

-- Contact the ITS Service Desk:
+- Reach out to the ITS Service Desk

 Compared to traditional classrooms, online learning has unique challenges and you will need to practice different strategies to be successful.
 Research and experience have shown several of these strategies to be effective.